CMSC-21800-Fall-2021/Final-Assignment/README.md

 Link to opt-out: [Insert Google Form]

 # IMPORTANT: How to run your assignment
 You need to install a library called GitPython.
 This library allows us to run git commands in Python.
-You can install the library by running:
+You can install the library by running in Terminal/PowerShell/Command Prompt:
-[Question to Sanjay: pip3/python3 or pip/python?]

 ```
-pip3 install GitPython
+pip install GitPython
 ```

 There is a file called run.py in this repository.
-After you download this repository, you will need to go to the base directory in terminal (`cd [directory name]`).
-Every single time that you would like to run your code, you will run:
+After you download this repository, you will need to go to the base directory in Terminal/PowerShell/Command Prompt (`cd [directory-name]`).
+Every single time that you would like to run your code, you will run Terminal/PowerShell/Command Prompt:

 ```
-python3 run.py [your file] [your arguments:optional]
+python run.py [your-file] [your-arguments:optional]

 ```